-Steve McQueen’s Widows is a hugely entertaining, violent, female-centred heist thriller that starts with a bang and never lets up.
-It has tension, surprises and multiple twists and turns thanks to co-screenwriter Gone Girl’s Gillian Lynn’s reimagination of Lynda LaPlante’s 1983 TV series.
+Steve McQueen’s Widows is a violent, female-centred reimaginating of Lynda LaPlante’s 1983 TV series. that starts with a bang and never lets up, thanks to co-screenwriter Gone Girl’s Gillian Lynn.

 We Can Do Itby Alexa Dalby